Theory

 \[ \begin{aligned} f(\hat{H}) & = \sum\limits_n f(\hat{H}) \lvert n\rangle \langle n\rvert = \sum\limits_n f(E_n) \lvert n\rangle \langle n\rvert = \sum\limits_n \sum\limits_m \mu_m T_m(E_n)\lvert n\rangle \langle n\rvert \\ & = \sum\limits_n \sum\limits_m \mu_m T_m(\hat{H})\lvert n\rangle \langle n\rvert = \sum\limits_m \mu_m T_m(\hat{H}) \end{aligned} \]

-where the set \({\lvert n\rangle }\) is the set of single particle eigenfunctions of the Hamiltonian with eigenvalues \({E_n}\).
+where the set \({\lvert n\rangle }\) consists of the single-particle eigenfunctions of the Hamiltonian with eigenvalues \({E_n}\).
 As an example, let us explicitly write the expansion of the density of states, i.e.

 \[ \rho(E) = {\rm Tr}\left[ \delta(E-\hat{H}) \right] = \sum\limits_n \langle n\rvert \delta(E-\hat{H}) \lvert n\rangle . \] The operator to be traced is, as we just pointed out, a function of the Hamiltonian.
 By inserting the resolution of the identity and using the manipulations shown above, we obtain